duweri/Password-Generator-Website-/README.md

 2. Follow the prompts to set your criteria.
 3. A secure, random password will be generated and displayed.

-> You can try it live
+> You can try it live here: https://duweri.github.io/Password-Generator-Website-/
+>

 ---